Spencer Dinwiddie: Dallas Mavericks (2022–2023)

-Return to Brooklyn (2023–present)
+Return to Brooklyn (2023–2024)

 On February 6, 2023, Dinwiddie was traded back to the Brooklyn Nets, along with Dorian Finney-Smith, an unprotected 2029 first-round pick, and second-round picks in 2027 and 2029, in exchange for Kyrie Irving and Markieff Morris.

+On February 8, 2024, Dinwiddie was traded to the Toronto Raptors, in exchange for Dennis Schröder and Thaddeus Young.
+Following the trade, he was waived by Toronto.

+Los Angeles Lakers (2024)

+On February 10, 2024, Dinwiddie signed with the Los Angeles Lakers on a one-year deal worth the league minimum.
+On March 24, 2024, Dinwiddie scored a team high 26 points, alongside two rebounds and five assists, in a 150–145 win against the Indiana Pacers.

+Second stint with Dallas (2024–2025)

+On August 3, 2024, Dinwiddie returned to the Dallas Mavericks.
+He made 79 appearances (30 starts) for the Mavericks, averaging 11.0 points, 2.6 rebounds, and 4.4 assists.

+On July 13, 2025, Dinwiddie signed a one-year, $3.6 million contract with the Charlotte Hornets.
+He was waived by the Hornets on October 16.

+FC Bayern Munich (2025–present)

+On October 23, 2025, Dinwiddie signed a contract without a release-clause with the FC Bayern Munich of the Basketball Bundesliga for the remainder of the season.

 National team career

 In 2013, Dinwiddie was named to the USA Basketball Men's World University Games Team for the 2013 Summer Universiade in Kazan, Russia.
 He was one of three players on Team USA to start all eight games.
 He averaged 7.9 points and 2.6 rebounds per game and led Team USA with 44 assists (5.5 apg) and with 12 steals (1.5 spg).

-On April 19, 2020, he confirmed reports that he wanted to represent the Nigerian national team.
+On April 19, 2020, Dinwiddie (whose father is from Nigeria) confirmed reports that he wanted to represent the Nigerian national team.